AlSch092/UltimateAntiCheat/README.md

 ## Licensing

 The GNU Affero general public license is used in this project.
 Please be aware of what you can and cannot do with this license: for example, you do not have permission to rip this project into your own commercial project or use this project in your own code base without it being open source.
+Using this project for a "private game server" or any other stolen code/binaries is strictly prohibited.